Gukovo: World War II

+Recent history

+Afterwards, a rapid reconstruction of mines and settlements at them began.
+In 1948 the trust "Gukovugol" was awarded the Order of the Red Banner of Labor for its success.
+Gradually the settlements began to grow and merged into the city with a new center, built on an empty place.

 On June 30, 1955 Gukovo township (since 1939) was transformed into a city of regional subordination.
 At that time "Gukovshakhtostroy" trust was founded, active construction of both industrial objects, and housing and cultural institutions was started.
 In a young town a large palace of culture was built, a construction college and a vocational school were opened.
 There was a growth of new mines, including the largest in the region mine "Obukhovskaya-Zapadnaya.
 In 1970 on the basis of the trust "Gukovugol" was formed an independent plant, which also absorbed the mining enterprises of the neighboring city of Donetsk.

 Today in Gukovo there are several food and light industry enterprises, as well as a brick factory and an engineering plant.
 The appearance of the city has changed considerably, several modern neighborhoods have been built here.
 There are two palaces of culture, a regional museum of local lore (museum of miners' work, the first in Russia and the only in the European part of Russia).
 There are modern hospitals, dispensaries, two stadiums, the Sports Palace with a swimming pool and several gymnasiums.

 Highways connect Gukovo with neighboring cities such as Novoshakhtinsk, Shakhty, Zverev, Krasnoe Sulin, as well as cities in neighboring Ukraine.
 There is also an international road border crossing to Ukraine.